tuerda/haskell-markdown-tables/Readme.md

 # Markdown Table Formatter

 Written to learn Haskell.
-Formats tables in one of two ways.

-You may ask why use this instead of another program that might do the same thing.

-There is no reason.
-Those other programs are probably better: I made this for myself, but you are welcome to use it if you want to.
+Converts tables between CSV, Markdown and LaTeX formats.

 ## Compilation

-`ghc tabla.hs` to compile.
+`ghc --make tabla.hs` to compile.

 Alternatively, you can just run it directly with `runhaskell tabla.hs`.

 ## Usage

+Accepts two arguments.
+Syntax is:
+`tabla <fromformat> <toformat>`

+Accepts any of the following format indications:
+- LaTeX format: tex, latex, Tex, LaTeX, Latex
+- markdown format: md, markdown, Markdown
+- csv format: csv, CSV

-Pipe your markdown tables into it to get them formatted.
+Pipe your markdown tables into it to change their format.
-By default it will make them look pretty while conforming to github flavored markdown.

-Accepts the switch "-l" to draw underlines below every line.
-This will not look good rendered in github, but it is a more attractive format if you just read your markdown directly in plain text.
+Default (no arguments) assumes tables are in markdown format and adjusts spacing to make them easily readable.

-This is mostly designed to format tables from within a vim session.
+This is mostly intended for use in formatting tables from within a vim session.
-Use `:<range> !runhaskell tabla.hs` to format a table in the mentioned range of lines.
+Use `:<range> !runhaskell tabla.hs <fromformat> <toformat>` to format a table in the mentioned range of lines.